Stable homotopy groups of spheres: From dimension 0 to 90: Toda brackets

 If the fourth column shows a Massey product, then the Toda bracket follows from the Moss Convergence Theorem \ref{thm:Moss}.
 If the fourth column shows an Adams differential, then the Toda bracket follows from the Moss Convergence Theorem \ref{thm:Moss}, using the mentioned differential.

 A few Toda brackets are established elsewhere in the literature; specific citations are given in these cases.

 Additional more difficult cases are established in the following lemmas. \end{proof}

-Table \ref{tab:Toda} lists information about some Toda brackets.
-The third column of Table \ref{tab:Toda} gives an element of the Adams $E_\infty$-page that detects an element of the Toda bracket.
-The fourth column of Table \ref{tab:Toda} gives partial information about indeterminacies, again by giving detecting elements of the Adams $E_\infty$-page.
+Tables \ref{tab:Toda} lists information about some Toda brackets that do not contain zero, while Table \ref{tab:Toda-null} lists information about some Toda brackets that do contain zero.
+The third columns of the tables give elements of the Adams $E_\infty$-page that detect elements of the Toda brackets.
+The fourth columns of the tables give partial information about indeterminacies, again by giving detecting elements of the Adams $E_\infty$-page.
 We have not completely analyzed the indeterminacies of all brackets when the details are inconsequential for our purposes.
-The fifth column indicates the proof of the Toda bracket, and the sixth column shows where each specific Toda bracket is used in the manuscript.
+The fifth columns indicate the proofs of the Toda brackets, and the sixth columns shows where each specific Toda bracket is used in the manuscript.

-\begin{lemma} The Toda bracket $\langle \kappa, 2, \eta \rangle$ contains zero, with indeterminacy generated by $\eta \rho_{15}$. \end{lemma}
+\begin{lemma} \revdeg{16, 9} The Toda bracket $\langle \kappa, 2, \eta \rangle$ contains zero, with indeterminacy generated by $\eta \rho_{15}$. \end{lemma}

 \begin{proof} Using the Adams differential $d_3(h_0 h_4) = h_0 d_0$, the Moss Convergence Theorem \ref{thm:Moss} shows that the Toda bracket is detected in filtration at least $3$.
 The only element in sufficiently high filtration is $P c_0$, which detects the product $\eta \rho_{15}$.
 This product lies in the indeterminacy, so the bracket must contain zero. \end{proof}